p-argento/uni/PROG/Python from Book.md

 It means that they the items in a set are unique and immutable.
 However the set itself is mutable.
 Items are not accessible by index nor by keys.
 Use for loops.
-Initialize with { } but without keys.
+Initialize with {key1, key2,... }.
 But for an empty set by assigning a call to the function `set()` to a variable, otherwise it is a dictionary.
 When creating a set, it can be immutable using `frozenset()`.

 Methods